laishere/kokoro-coreml/README.md

 **Int8 palettization on vocoder is safe here** because its audio output is discarded — palette artifacts never reach the listener.
 The fp32 Tail (which produces audio) is unpalettized.

-**Distillation was a detour that surfaced the noise-stream insight.** We suspected the vocoder's `ConvTranspose1d` upsamples were the ANE blocker, so we distilled into a generator with `nearest-neighbor upsample + Conv1d` in place of `ConvTranspose1d`.
+**Distillation was a detour that surfaced the noise-stream insight.** I suspected the vocoder's `ConvTranspose1d` upsamples were the ANE blocker, so I distilled into a generator with `nearest-neighbor upsample + Conv1d` in place of `ConvTranspose1d`.
 The distilled student compiled, but most ops still wouldn't schedule onto ANE; bisecting why led to the dual-`RangeDim` scheduler blocker — splitting the noise generator into its own mlpackage fixed it.
 Quality issues in the student were closed separately by better training (improved losses, layer-tuning pretrain, then MPD adversarial training).
 Once the noise split was understood, the same split applied to the original (undistilled) vocoder, so distillation was dropped from the shipping pipeline.